 “So…that was it?”
-Jacky asks, sitting down at the sofa again, still trying to dry his hair.
-He has gotten up to get some water before while listening to Joanne’s recounts.
-Now that she’s done, he speaks up to voice his opinion towards the matter.
+Jacky asked, sitting down at the sofa again, still trying to dry his hair.
+He had gotten up to get some water before while listening to Joanne’s recounts.
+Now that she was done, he spoke up to voice his opinion toward the matter.

-Joanne has her head back on the headrest, still pondering about matters.
+Joanne had her head back on the headrest, still pondering about matters.
 “It’s funny that it’s what we really want but now that it happened…”

 “I’m serious.
 He’ll get over it.”